freezer333/ramapo/source/courses/cmps369/index.md

 Phone&nbsp;&nbsp;(201) 684-7726
 Email&nbsp;&nbsp;[sfrees@ramapo.edu](mailto:sfrees@ramapo.edu)

-**Office Hours:**   Monday 12:45-1:45pm and Thursday 4-5pm
+**Office Hours:**   Wednesdays 10:45-12:15pm and Thursdays 4:30-6:00pm

 ## Course Description
 This course provides in-depth treatment of the critical languages, design patterns, and technologies underpinning all of modern web application development.
 The basics of networking, along with the details of the HTTP protocol are introduced.
 HTML (through version 5), CSS (through version 3) are presented from the perspective of an application developer.
 JavaScript is covered as the primary language for both client side development (utilizing jQuery and other front-end libraries) and server side (utilizing the node.js library).

 Advanced JavaScript topics such as closures and asynchronous programming are covered in depth.
-The course also introduces the MVC (Model View Controller) architecture for web development and covers the Express framework including EJS and Jade templating, along with front-end toosl like LESS, Bootstrap, and React.
+The course also introduces the MVC (Model View Controller) architecture for web development and covers the Express framework including EJS and Jade templating, along with front-end tools like LESS, Bootstrap, and React.

 An overview of other popular languages and frameworks such as LESS, Ruby on Rails, ASP.NET MVC, and PHP are also provided to increase the breadth of the students’ knowledge in the field.